alexZielonko/sat-scan/report/final-report.md

 #### Testing

 Separate GItHub actions exist for both the unit and integration tests.
-The unit and integration tests can also be ran locally, and instructions should be available in each application's `README.md`.
+The unit and integration tests can also be run locally, and instructions should be available in each application's `README.md`.

 ##### Unit Tests